Alcohol Rehab In Georgia

 Generally, the first step of alcohol rehab in Georgia is withdrawing from alcohol use.
 Although this part of the process can be quite challenging mentally, it is also a significant hurdle for the body to overcome on a physical level.
-In fact, this is why it is very strongly recommended that the detox process be done in a controlled setting and not at home.
+In fact, this is why it is very strongly recommended that the detox process is done in a controlled setting and not at home.
 It is dangerous to engage in withdrawing from drugs and/or alcohol without professional assistance at hand.
-Some of the physical and mental symptoms of withdrawal that can occur include nausea, headaches, shakiness, sweating, seizures, anxiety, depression, insomnia, agitation and hallucinations.
+Some of the physical and mental symptoms of withdrawal that can occur include nausea, headaches, shakiness, sweating, seizures, anxiety, depression, insomnia, agitation, and hallucinations.

 If one or more behavioral health disorders are also part of the life of the person experiencing alcohol-related issues, the entire medical situation should be addressed by professionals.
-This is partly because it can sometimes be challenging to determine which symptoms are the result of the alcohol use and which are from disorders such as anxiety, bipolar disorder and depression.
-However, the benefits are significant as successfully treating a disorder can clarify and focus what needs to be done to treat the alcohol addiction.
+This is partly because it can sometimes be challenging to determine which symptoms are the result of alcohol use and which are from disorders such as anxiety, bipolar disorder, and depression.
+However, the benefits are significant as successfully treating a disorder can clarify and focus on what needs to be done to treat alcohol addiction.
 Conversely, it can be significantly more difficult to remain sober if disorders such as those listed above still exist.
 It should also be noted that a significant number of people can benefit from dual diagnosis treatment.
 8 million people nationally suffered from both mental illness and substance use disorders related to alcohol and drugs in 2014.

-Relapse prevention is another significant part of any alcohol rehab program in Georgia, as recovering from excessive alcohol use should not be the focus – making that permanent so that it lasts after the treatment program ends should be.
-Fortunately, developing relapse prevention skills can help ensure that recovery lasts and that, if any relapses occur, the repercussions resulting from those are as minimal as possible and that recovery continues as soon as possible afterwards.
+Relapse prevention is another significant part of any alcohol recovery program in Georgia, as recovering from excessive alcohol use should not be the focus – making that permanent so that it lasts after the treatment program ends should be.
+Fortunately, developing relapse prevention skills can help ensure that recovery lasts and that, if any relapses occur, the repercussions resulting from those are as minimal as possible and that recovery continues as soon as possible afterward.
 However, many have successfully completed treatment and not relapsed, and this should be the goal and the expectation.
 Avoiding relapse can be done by reinforcing strengths, increasing awareness and understanding of oneself, and having a good support system in place.